mayra-cabrera/mayra-cabrera.github.io/README.md

 # mayra-cabrera.github.io

-Hello I'm Mayra,
+Hello I'm Mayra, and this is my personal blog.. sort of...

-I like programming and cats.
-And my favorite emojis are:
+I like programming and cats, and my favorite emojis are:

 :cat: :bowtie: :ok_woman: :shipit: